1964 Greater London Council election: Electoral arrangements

-With no satisfactory sub-divisions in place, the electoral system used the new London boroughs as multi-member 'first past the post' electoral areas (the Parliamentary constituencies did not follow the Greater London boundaries).
+New constituencies to be used for elections to Parliament and also for elections to the GLC had not yet been settled, so the London boroughs were used as multi-member 'first past the post' electoral areas.
+Westminster was joined with the City of London for this purpose.
+Each electoral area returned between 2 and 4 councillors.

+The first election to the Greater London Council took place a month before the first election to the 32 London borough councils on 7 May 1964.

 Results

-When the GLC had been created, many had assumed it would be a natural Conservative victory, but due to the exclusion of some Conservative-voting areas from the new boundaries and to the national trend of discontentment with the Conservative government and enthusiasm for the Labour opposition, Labour won a narrow victory in votes.
+General election of councillors

+The Labour Party won a majority of seats at the election.

+When the GLC was being planned, it was expected to produce Conservative majorities.
+However, many suburban Conservative-voting areas had successfully campaigned to be excluded from the Greater London boundaries.

 The large constituencies where the winner took all exaggerated Labour's win in votes into a near two-to-one lead in terms of seats.
 It also made it extremely difficult for the Liberal Party to win any seats.
-In addition to the 100 councillors, there were sixteen Aldermen who divided 11 to Labour and 5 to the Conservatives, and so the overall strength of the parties on the council was 75 Labour to 41 Conservatives.

 With an electorate of 5,466,756, there was a turnout of 44.2%.
 Labour did particularly well to win Bexley and Havering, but performed poorly in Enfield which they might have expected to win.
 In Tower Hamlets, the Communist Party of Great Britain came in as runners-up with 8% of the vote.

+Aldermanic election

+In addition to the 100 councillors, there were sixteen aldermen elected by the council.
+The eight aldermen with the least votes were elected to serve until 1967 and the other eight until 1970.
+The aldermen were elected on 27 April 1964.

+Aldermen elected in 1964, to retire in 1967:

+Aldermen elected in 1964, to retire in 1970:

+The aldermen divided 11 to Labour and 5 to the Conservatives, and so the overall strength of the parties on the council was 75 Labour to 41 Conservatives after the aldermanic election.